Why I Don't Point Agile Bug Tickets

 Pointing Bugs Creates Backward Incentives

-The previous block quote mentioned ‘ongoing overhead’– what does that mean?
-Seasoned technologists know that bugs are part of software.
+Bugs are part of software.
 We want less of them.
 Some bugs matter.
 Some don’t.
-You’re never going to ship a product without bugs, and you’ll never fix every bug except in the most trivial of applications.
+You’re never going to ship a product without bugs, and you’ll never fix every bug.

-This is what Tracker means by ongoing overhead.
+This is what Tracker means by “ongoing overhead.”
 Bugs are unavoidable, a cost of doing business, and some must be fixed.

 Bugs Are Difficult to Point

+If you didn’t anticipate the bug while coding, then the bug is a blind spot for you.
 As a result, you’re not primed to fix it.
 In legacy codebases where you didn’t write much of the code, the problem could be much bigger than it first appears.
-Or much smaller.
-Either way, you’re going to estimate incorrectly a lot.
+Or smaller.
+Either way, you’re going to be wrong, a lot.

 We’ve talked about: